 Lauré Murphy has 25+ years experience as a Business Manager with a strong focus in Human Resources and Bookkeeping.
 Lauré joined The Homestead’s team in October of 2014 by handling the facilities, program scheduling and human resources needs.
-When not at The Homestead you can find Lauré spending time with her family.
-When not at The Homestead, Lauré enjoys working in her organic garden, baking, yoga, hiking, Crossfit, kayaking, skiing and building giant Lego creations with her children.
+When not at The Homestead you can find Lauré spending time with her family and friends, working in the organic gardens, baking, yoga, hiking, Crossfit, kayaking, mountain biking and skiing.

 Lauré also enjoys volunteering within the community.
-She serves on the Vermont Suicide Prevention Coalition, is a regular participant with the PTN at her children’s school, serves as a Sunday school teacher and Chemical Recovery Counselor at her local church.
+She serves on the Vermont Suicide Prevention Coalition, she volunteers with the PTN at her children’s school, serves as a Sunday school teacher at her local church.
 Lauré is an active member of ARTA (American Residential Treatment Association) and NAMI Vermont (National Alliance on Mental Illness).